Haman: Haman in the Hebrew Bible

 As described in the Book of Esther, Haman was the son of Hammedatha the Agagite.
-After Haman was appointed the principal minister of the king Ahasuerus, all of the king's servants were required to bow down to Haman, but Mordechai refused to.
-Angered by this, and knowing of Mordechai's Jewish nationality, Haman convinced Ahasuerus to allow him to have all of the Jews in the Persian empire killed.
+After Haman was appointed the principal minister of the king Ahasuerus, all of the king's servants were required to bow down to Haman, but Mordecai refused to.
+Angered by this, and knowing of Mordecai's Jewish nationality, Haman convinced Ahasuerus to allow him to have all of the Jews in the Persian empire killed.

 The plot was foiled by Queen Esther, the king's recent wife, who was herself a Jew.
 Esther invited Haman and the king to two banquets.
 In the second banquet, she informed the king that Haman was plotting to kill her (and the other Jews).
 This enraged the king, who was further angered when (after leaving the room briefly and returning) he discovered Haman had fallen on Esther's couch, intending to beg mercy from Esther, but which the king interpreted as a sexual advance.

 On the king's orders, Haman was hanged from the 50-cubit-high gallows that had originally been built by Haman himself, on the advice of his wife Zeresh, in order to hang Mordecai.
-The bodies of Haman's ten sons were also hanged, after they died in battle against the Jews.
+The bodies of Haman's 10 sons were also hanged, after they died in battle against the Jews.
 The Jews also killed about 75,000 of their enemies in self-defense.

-The apparent purpose of this unusually high gallows can be understood from the geography of Shushan: Haman's house (where the pole was located) was likely in the city of Susa (a flat area), while the royal citadel and palace were located on a mound about 15 meters higher than the city.
+The apparent purpose of these unusually high gallows can be understood from the geography of Shushan: Haman's house (where the pole was located) was likely in the city of Susa (a flat area), while the royal citadel and palace were located on a mound about 15 meters higher than the city.
 Such a tall pole would have allowed Haman to observe Mordecai's corpse while dining in the royal palace, had his plans worked as intended.